-AILA is pleased to offer resources geared toward paralegals, as we know that knowledgeable support staff are an essential part of our members’ practices.
+AILA is pleased to offer resources geared toward paralegals and other support staff, as we know that knowledgeable support staff are an essential part of our members’ practices.
 Verified AILA member paralegal accounts are intended to allow AILA member paralegals access to AILA research tools and educational opportunities, often free or at a discounted rate.
 These accounts are intended for any type of support staff that provide legal support to a supervising AILA member attorney.

 Note: AILA does not currently offer any designation or certification for paralegals, and AILA member paralegals are expressly prohibited from advertising otherwise.
 In addition, paralegal accounts are not intended for attorneys.

 AILA University's self-paced Paralegals Online Course combines a focus on immigration law with lessons on crucial paralegal practice skills: legal research, ethics and professionalism, and client service.
 Each module includes texts, videos, and multiple-choice quizzes, ensuring mastery of the material covered.
 Modules cover the basics of immigration law and the paralegal's role, as well as substantive topics covering each area of immigration law.
 Participants will also receive a certificate of completion.

 It is a great complement to AILA's Toolbox for Immigration Paralegals, a downloadable resource with step-by-step guides for various case types, instructions for completing forms, samples, and indications of when to seek an attorney's input.

 Make sure that your paralegal is a verified AILA member paralegal by signing up on AILA.org!